 Research Areas

-Multiple research areas will be located within the School of Data Science at San Pedro I including the MATRIX AI Consortium for Human Well-Being, the Open Cloud Institute, and other labs that will enable research and teaching in bioinformatics, cyber-informed engineering, data engineering, Internet of Things (IoT), robotics, smart transportation, and more.
+The School of Data Science at San Pedro I encompasses various research sites and centers including the Matrix AI Consortium for Human Well-Being, the Open Cloud Institute and other labs that facilitate both research and education in diverse fields such as bioinformatics, cyber-informed engineering, data engineering, Internet of Things (IoT), robotics, smart transportation and more.

 Advanced Data Engineering Lab